 If you think you’ve done your budgeting, add on a few more bucks just for good measure.
 Iceland is not a cheap country to visit – especially not accommodation, activities and restaurants.
 You don’t want to end up in a situation where you run out of money mid-way through your trip.

 It’s not customary to tip in Iceland.
 This is because the service has already been taken into consideration (hence the high cost of your meal).
 If you want to tip your guide (once again, not a must) you can take some cash, preferably USD or EUR.

 As mentioned earlier, there are some roads and routes in Iceland that require a 4x4 vehicle – that includes the F-roads.
 If you attempt to take these on in a normal vehicle you are bound to get yourself in trouble.

 Save Some Money and Drink Tap Water

 The tap water in Iceland is probably better quality than your bottled water back home.
 As long as you take a water bottle with you, you’ll be able to make continuous refills while on the go.

 Make the Most of August in Iceland!

 August in Iceland promises to be an adventure you won’t soon forget.
-From experiencing some of the best weather Iceland has to offer, the Northern Lights, camping out underneath the stars, partying next to a glacier, road tripping the road less travelled - you name it, Iceland’s got it.
+From experiencing some of the best weather Iceland has to offer, the Northern Lights, camping out underneath the stars, partying next to a glacier, road-tripping the road less traveled - you name it, Iceland’s got it.
 Just remember to plan and book ahead and we look forward to seeing you soon!